Brighton-Le-Sands, New South Wales

-Brighton Le Sands (formerly Brighton-le-Sands and also known simply as Brighton or Brighton Beach), is a suburb in southern Sydney, in the state of New South Wales, Australia.
-Brighton Le Sands is located 13 kilometres south of the Sydney central business district, on the western shore of Botany Bay.
-Brighton Le Sands is in the local government area of the Bayside Council and is part of the St George area.
+Brighton Le Sands (formerly Brighton-le-Sands and also known simply as Brighton or Brighton Beach), is a suburb of Sydney in the state of New South Wales, Australia.
+Situated 13 kilometres south of the Sydney central business district & just 5 km from Sydney's international airport, it fronts the western shore of Botany Bay.
+B-le-S is in the local government ward of the Bayside Council and is part of the St George district.